nus-cs2103/website-base/admin/project-assessment.md

 Evaluates: How well you did in project management related aspects of the project, as an individual and as a team

-Based on: Supervisor observations of weekly milestones and GitHub data. ==Marks will be deducted== if,
+Based on: Supervisor observations of project milestones and GitHub data.
- * if you missed more than two individual milestones %%&nbsp;out of the six milestones v1.0 - v1.3%% (only the team member loses marks)
- * if your team missed more than two team milestones %%&nbsp;out of the six milestones v1.0 - v1.3%% (all team members lose marks)

-Milestones ==need to be reached _before_ the start of the tutorial==.
-If you reach the milestone _during_ the tutorial, it will be considered as missed.
+Milestones ==need to be reached the midnight before of the tutorial== for it to be counted as achieved.
+To get a good grade this aspect, achieve recommended weekly progress in at least 6/10 weeks.

 Other criteria:
 * Good use of GitHub milestones